 Contactor problems should be handled only by licensed heating and air conditioning repair technicians.
 If you are experiencing difficulty in managing how your heat pump turns on or off, call your local HVAC company for service right away.

 At Sierra Air, we are your number one go-to resource for all your HVAC and heat pump issues.
-Give us a call at (775) 800-5500 or fill out our contact form to schedule a service visit today.
+Fill out our contact form to schedule a service visit today.
 We serve homeowners in Reno, NV as well as in all surrounding areas.